Skip to content

 About the Study Conference

-As Brethren in Christ, we value “wholehearted obedience to Christ Jesus through the empowering presence of the Holy Spirit.”
-This commitment to a distinctive discipleship has animated our common life together throughout our nearly 250-year history, and it continues to inspire our ministry today.
-In light of our history, our present realities, and our collective future, this study conference seeks to renew our imaginations for Christian discipleship amid the changes and challenges of the twenty-first century.
+As Brethren in Christ, we value “dependence on God for everything, and seek to deepen our intimacy with him by living prayerfully.”
+This commitment to relying on God through nurturing a devotional life has impacted our individual and common life together throughout our nearly 250-year history, and it continues to inspire our ministry today.
+In light of our history, our present realities, and our collective future, this study conference seeks to renew our imaginations for spiritual formation amid the changes and challenges of the twenty-first century.

-Drawing on our historic theological streams of influence as Brethren in Christ, this study conference will address such questions as:
+Drawing on our historic Pietism theological stream of influence, this study conference will address such questions as:

-• How can we better understand the historic approaches to discipleship within the Brethren in Christ Church?
+• What are the historic approaches to understanding spiritual formation practices within the Brethren in Christ?

-• What are practical strategies we can learn, practice, and embody as we consider Christian discipleship in our local contexts?
+• What are some contemplative spiritual practices we can learn, practice, and embody as we consider spiritual formation?

 As the Brethren in Christ Church anticipates its 250th anniversary in 2028, study conference themes will honor by the past by drawing on our historic streams while inspiring the future as we renew our imaginations and commitment to our shared identity.
 Study conferences from 2025-2028 will address, in turn, each historic stream: Anabaptism (2025), Pietism (2026), Holiness (2027), and Evangelicalism (2028).